OpenDataScienceLab/ajna/doc/intro.md

     2. We assume that the first row in the file is the header;<br>

-    3. We assume the data is already cleaned and converted to numerical, although categorical will be identified though.
+    3. We assume the data is already cleaned and converted to numerical, although categorical will be identified too.
 The descriptive statistics is fully functional for numerical data and perhaps the graphs will not work properly with categorical, text, unstructured data and so on.
     </p>